 If any of the following happen, tell your doctor immediately or go to Accident and Emergency at your nearest hospital:

-Do not store Tryzan Tabs or any other medicine in the bathroom or near a sink.
-Do not leave it on a window sill or in the car.
+Do not store Tryzan or any other medicine in the bathroom or near a sink.
+Do not leave it in the car or on a window sill.
 Heat and dampness can destroy some medicines.

-If your doctor tells you to stop taking Tryzan Tabs, or the expiry date has passed, ask your pharmacist what to do with any tablets that are left over.
+If your doctor tells you to stop taking Tryzan, or your medicine has passed its expiry date, ask your pharmacist what to do with any medicine that is left over.

 Tryzan Tabs come in four strengths of tablets: